ayushjaiswal22/Synapse/README.md

 ### Fork of py-faster-rcnn
 We forked the original version of [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) for adding changes relevant to our research.
-The overall changes are marginal, therefore, please refer to the original documentation for setting up py-faster-rcnn.

 The changes were concerned about fine-tuning deep neural networks:
 * automated change of network-layers if less classes are considered compared to the original network